OpenBfS/UncertRadio/README.md

 Instructions of the German Co-ordinating Offices and from the literature.
-These examples including those of a German National Supplement 1 of DIN ISO 11929 (2014) as well as the examples from the more recent standard ISO 11929-4 contributed to the validation of UncertRadio.
+These examples including those of a German National Supplement 1 of DIN ISO 11929 (2014) as well as the examples from the more recent standard ISO 11929-4 contributed to the validation of **UncertRadio**.

-The author is grateful for the feedback and new requirements of the user-community, especially from federal coordination centres and the laboratiories of the German Federal States working after AVV-IMIS on monitoring of environmental radioavitiy, and significantly improved the quality and usability of UncertRadio.
+The author is grateful for the feedback and new requirements of the user-community, especially from federal coordination centres and the laboratiories of the German Federal States working after AVV-IMIS on monitoring of environmental radioavitiy, and significantly improved the quality and usability of **UncertRadio**.

 The actual version is 2.5.1.

-Since version 2.5.1, the source code is available online and UncertRadio can be created from the sources.
+Since version 2.5.1, the source code is available online and **UncertRadio** can be created from the sources.
 The associated installation guide is given below.
 Pre-compiled packages are still provided for Windows.
 These consist of a packed archive containing all required files.
 After unpacking, the program can be started